learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 ## Summary

 In this lesson, you learned about skewness and kurtosis.
-In the next lab, you'll learn how to measure skewness and kurtosis in python.
+In the next lab, you'll learn how to measure skewness and kurtosis in Python.